How Waking Up At 5 am Will IMPROVE YOUR MOOD & LIFE

 2. Or, wake up at 5 am right when you commit to it.
 So say you wake up at 7:30 am today and today is the day you read this post and decide to make the change, tomorrow you wake up at 5 am.
 This is the method I prefer, of course, you do you, but if you know you want to do this, then go for it and commit 100% from day one.

-I also find this method easier because you’ll be tired earlier, so you’ll want to go to sleep earlier, which brings me to the first tip.
+I also find this method easier because you’ll be tired earlier, so you’ll want to go to sleep earlier.

 Go to Sleep Earlier

 If you’re a night owl changing to a morning bird, going to bed early is hard.
 Your body is conditioned to fall asleep at a certain time, so changing it will take some work.
 The goal is to be so consistent with waking up at 5 am. eventually, you’ll wake up before your alarm goes off.